AFRY + Gapminder

 When you know better – you do better

-AFRY partners with Gapminder to share knowledge and promote a more fact-based worldview.
+AFRY and Gapminder share knowledge and promote a more fact-based worldview.

 Experts from AFRY have supported Gapminder in developing their new UN Goals Test.
 The initial studies of the test confirm that ignorance is widespread.
 Respondents in Sweden, Norway, Finland and Denmark answered 18 questions related to the Sustainable Development Goals.
 The results show widespread misconceptions – 8 out of 10 answers given were incorrect.